 Virtual Desktop Infrastructure (VDI) - For Staff

-The virtual desktop service, generally referred as Virtual Desktop Infrastructure (VDI), allows users to access another operating system without altering the settings on their own computers.
+The virtual desktop service, generally referred to as Virtual Desktop Infrastructure (VDI), allows users to access another operating system without altering the settings on their own computers.
 VDI is particularly useful when you are in one of the following situations:

 Virtual Desktop Infrastructure Screen